vircadia/vircadia-native-core/screenshare/README.md

-# Hifi-Screenshare

-The Screenshare app will allow easy desktop sharing by being launced from within the highfidelity interface.

-# Setup
-Create the following environment variable the hifi-screenshare app will use to get the proper connection info: hifiScreenshareURL="<URL for authentication>"

-# Screenshare API
-In order to launch the hifi-screenshare app from within interface, you will call the following:
-Screenshare.startScreenshare(displayName, userName, token, sessionID, apiKey);
-The app won't run without the correct info.
+# Screen Sharing within High Fidelity
+This Screen Share app, built using Electron, allows for easy desktop screen sharing when used in conjuction with various scripts in the `hifi-content` repository.

-# Files included
+# Screen Sharing Source Files
-packager.js :
+## `packager.js`
-Calling npm run packager will use this file to create the actual electron hifi-screenshare executable
+Calling npm run packager will use this file to create the actual Electron `hifi-screenshare` executable.

-src/main.js :
+It will kick out a folder `hifi-screenshare-<platform>` which contains an executable.

+## `src/screenshareApp.js`
-The main process file to configure the electron app
+The main process file to configure the electron app.

-srce/app.js :
+## `src/screenshareMainProcess.js`
-The render file to dispaly the screenshare UI
+The render file to display the app's UI.

+## `screenshareApp.html`
+The HTML that displays the screen selection UI and the confirmation screen UI.